 Clay: 1776, the year that everything happened.
 Jefferson thought that the world would pivot on the 4th of July, 1776 and that would be the date — the line of demarcation between the world that we want to forget about and the world that we want to live in.

 Clay: It has been.
 Now, the country that needs to get back up to speed is this, our happy republic.

 Interested in becoming a member of the 1776 Club and gaining access to exclusive episodes like this one?
 Visit our episode archive to learn more.

 The 1776 Club includes bonus material and unlimited access to the episode archive which, when completed, will date back to the origins of the show in the early 2000s — about 15 years of the Thomas Jefferson Hour.

 Your support keeps the show running and helps it grow.
 Please note that membership in the 1776 Club is not tax-deductible.
 To make a tax-deductible donation to The Thomas Jefferson Hour, Inc., visit our donate page.

 Watch Aly Raisman at the Rio 2016 Olympics here: Aly Raisman keeps pace with 14.166 bar routine

+"From Glacier Point, 3,200 feet above Yosemite Valley, Cal." c.
+1875.
 The public domain image in the episode artwork appears via the New York Public Library Digital Collections.
-The photograph is "From Glacier Point, 3,200 feet above Yosemite Valley, Cal." by Walker & Fagersteen c.
-1875.